Crenshaw, Los Angeles

-Crenshaw, also referred to as the Crenshaw District, is a neighborhood in South Los Angeles, California.
+Crenshaw is a neighborhood in South Los Angeles, California.

-In the post–World War II era, a Japanese American community was established in Crenshaw.
-African Americans started migrating to the district in the mid 1960s, and by the early 1970s were the majority.

-The Crenshaw Boulevard commercial corridor has had many different cultural backgrounds throughout the years, but it is still "the heart of African American commerce in Los Angeles".
+The neighborhood's diverse cultural history is marked by an influx of Japanese Americans after World War II and the subsequent development of a thriving African American community.
+By the early 1970s, African Americans were Crenshaw's majority demographic group, and the neighborhood came to be known as a hub of Black culture in Los Angeles.

 History

-After courts ruled segregation covenants to be unconstitutional, the area opened up to many different people.
-In the post-World War II era, a large Japanese American settlement ensued, which can still be found along Coliseum Street, east and west of Crenshaw Boulevard.
+Real estate developer George L. Crenshaw named the neighborhood's main commercial thoroughfare, Crenshaw Boulevard, after himself in 1904.

+In 1948, the Supreme Court ruled segregated housing covenants to be unconstitutional in Shelley v.
+Kraemer, allowing people of all races to legally inhabit the once all-white community.
+Following World War II, a large Japanese American community established itself in the area.
+At its peak, the Japanese American settlement in Crenshaw was one of the largest in California, with about 8,000 residents.

-African Americans started migrating to the district in the mid 1960s, and by the early 1970s later were the majority.
-Due to a shared sense of discrimination, many Japanese-Americans had formed close relationships with the African-American community.
+African Americans began migrating to the district in the mid 1960s and became the majority ethnic group by the early 1970s.
+Due to a shared sense of discrimination, many Japanese-Americans formed close relationships with the African-American community.
+In the 1970s, Crenshaw, Leimert Park, and neighboring areas together had formed one of the largest African-American communities in the western United States.

-There was an area Japanese school called Dai-Ichi Gakuen.

-Around 1970, Dai-Ichi Gakuen had a peak of 700 students.
-At that time, Crenshaw was one of the largest Japanese-American settlements in California, with about 8,000 residents.

-Beginning in the 1970s the Japanese American community began decreasing in size and Japanese-American businesses began leaving.
+The neighborhood's Japanese population dwindled in the following decades, dropping to 4,000 people in 1980 and 2,500 in 1990.
 Scott Shibuya Brown stated that "some say" the effect was a "belated response" to the 1965 Watts riots and that "several residents say a wave of anti-Japanese-American sentiment began cropping up in the area, prompting further departures."
 Eighty-two-year-old Jimmy Jike was quoted in the Los Angeles Times in 1993, stating that it was mainly because the residents' children, after attending universities, moved away.

-In the 1970s, Crenshaw, Leimert Park and neighboring areas together had formed one of the largest African-American communities in the western United States.

-By 1980, there were 4,000 Japanese ethnic residents, half of the previous size.
-By 1990 there were 2,500 Japanese-Americans, mostly older residents.
-By 1993, the community was diminishing in size, with older Japanese Americans staying but with younger ones moving away.
-That year, Dai-Ichi Gakuen had only 15 students.
-In the 90s there began a shift to a new generation of Japanese Americans moving back into the neighborhood.
+Traces of Japanese influence are still visible in the neighborhood's cuisine and architecture.

-Crenshaw had suffered significant damage from both the 1992 Los Angeles riots and the 1994 Northridge earthquake but was able to rebound in the late 2000s with the help of redevelopment and gentrification.
+Crenshaw suffered significant damage from both the 1992 Los Angeles riots and the 1994 Northridge earthquake but was able to rebound in the late 2000s with the help of redevelopment and gentrification.

 In 2018, the Baldwin Hills Crenshaw Plaza shopping mall had been approved for a major renovation plan, that would have included apartments, shops, and more restaurants.
 The renovation was met with community opposition and did not happen.